nais/doc/docs/workloads/how-to/access-policies.md

       end
     ```

-See the [access policy reference](../reference/access-policies.md) for a list of default external endpoints.
+See the [access policy reference](../reference/access-policies.md) for a list of external addresses that are accessible by default.